namberino/bootsector-projects/README.md

 # Bootsector experimentation

-This directory is some mini bootsector projects for me to get used to programming the bootsector
+This directory is some mini bootsector projects for me to get used to programming the bootsector.

+Each projects is a practice for programming the actual bootsector

 # Compile and run